Sort by:

 Planting Details

-- Spacing: Space plants 12–18 inches apart to allow for proper growth and airflow.
+- Spacing: Space the plants about 12–18 inches (30–45 cm) apart to allow for proper growth.

 Care Instructions